mdresch/requirements-gathering-agent/docs/STEPS-TO-IMPLEMENT-NEW-DOCS.md

 - **Previously:** All document processors (logic for generating and enhancing documents) were located in `src/modules/ai/processors/`.
 - **Now:** New and migrated processors are placed in `src/modules/documentTemplates/`, alongside their template definitions.
 For example:
   - `strategicStatements.ts` contains the document template classes for Mission, Vision & Core Values and Project Purpose.
-  - `strategicStatementsProcessor.js` contains the processor classes for these documents, which handle AI enhancement and validation.
+  - `strategicStatementsProcessor.ts` contains the processor classes for these documents, which handle AI enhancement and validation.

 This change improves modularity and makes it easier to maintain and extend document types.